leonardoeron/Test-Code/README.md

 ## Technologies

-I always prefer to create simple solutions to the problems and focus on UI Design, not overengineering the things.
-This banner use GSAP library, HTML5 and CSS.
+I always prefer to create simple solutions to the problems and focus on UI Design.
+This banner use GSAP library [TweenMax], HTML and CSS.

 [TweenMax - GSAP](https://greensock.com/) por Greensock.